CrazyCloudCraft/wikitest/Placeholders.md

 ***
 ## Plugin-placeholders
-This placeholders require the corresponding plugin to work.
+These placeholders require the corresponding plugin to work.
 **The developer of the plugin is responsible for the placeholders to work!**

 - ### **[AcidIsland](https://www.spigotmc.org/resources/581/)**